flutter/website/src/docs/development/ui/animations/tutorial.md

     ColorTween(begin: Colors.transparent, end: Colors.black54);
 {% endprettify %}

-A Tween object does not store any state.
+A `Tween` object does not store any state.
 Instead, it provides the `evaluate(Animation<double> animation)` method that applies the mapping function to the current value of the animation.
 The current value of the `Animation` object can be found in the `.value` method.
 The evaluate function also performs some housekeeping, such as ensuring that begin and end are returned when the animation values are 0.0 and 1.0, respectively.

 #### Tween.animate

-To use a Tween object, call `animate()` on the Tween, passing in the controller object.
+To use a `Tween` object, call `animate()` on the `Tween`, passing in the controller object.
 For example, the following code generates the integer values from 0 to 255 over the course of 500 ms.